redox-os/book/src/configuration-settings.md

 ### Architecture Names

 The Redox build system supports cross-compilation to other CPU architectures.
-The CPU architecture that Redox is built for&mdash;specified by the `ARCH` environment variable&mdash;usually determines the filesystem configuation file that will be used by the build system.
+The CPU architecture that Redox is built for (specified by the `ARCH` environment variable) usually determines the filesystem configuration file that will be used by the build system.

 The following are the CPU architectures currently supported by Redox: